Nicole Bittlingmayer

 • Advising investment management companies and asset managers on the regulatory compliance of national and international real estate transactions

-• Advising market participants on structuring and setting up cross-border fund structures (in particular in Luxembourg)
+• Advising financial market participants on the structuring and launch of cross-border fund structures (in particular Luxembourg)

-• Advising national and international alternative investment fund managers (AIFMs) and asset managers on the distribution of investment funds
+• Advising national and international AIFMs and asset managers on the cross-border distribution of investment funds, in particular EU passporting and pre-marketing

-• Advising asset managers and investment management companies on devising and implementing outsourcing structures (outsourcing/advisory models)
+• Advising AIFMs and asset managers on the design and implementation of outsourcing structures (outsourcing/advisory models)

-• Advising investment management companies and custodians on the dissolution/liquidation of special funds
+• Advising AIFMs, investors and custodians on the dissolution/liquidation of AIFs (distressed alternative investment funds)

 Blog posts